About Stephanie

 Stephanie’s work extends beyond storytelling.

 Through WovenAware, she contributes to conversations around accessibility, inclusion, identity, and systemic awareness.
-Her platform bridges lived experience and wider social reflection, offering insight that is both personal and structural.
+Her platform bridges lived experience and wider social reflection, bringing together personal experience and system-level insight.

-She is intentionally building WovenAware as a long-term platform for education, dialogue, and systemic awareness.
+She is intentionally building WovenAware as a long-term Deaf-led platform for education, dialogue, and system-level awareness.

-She no longer writes in isolation; she writes to ensure Deaf lived experience is recognised with clarity, depth, and respect.
+She no longer writes in isolation; she writes to ensure Deaf lived experience is seen with clarity, depth, and respect.

-Stephanie’s reflections on Deaf identity and lived experience have also been featured on The Limping Chicken, where she shared her journey of finding her voice as a Deaf storyteller.
+Stephanie’s reflections on Deaf identity and lived experience have also been featured on The Limping Chicken, a leading Deaf news and community platform.

 An Ongoing Journey

-Stephanie approaches awareness as an evolving process, one that grows through learning, experience, connection, and reflection.
+Stephanie approaches awareness as an evolving process, one that grows through experience, connection, and what we come to notice.

-Through WovenAware, she invites others to explore awareness alongside her, creating space for understanding, courage, and meaningful change.
+Through WovenAware, she invites others to notice and question alongside her, creating space for awareness, courage, and meaningful change.

 Awareness is not a destination.